PavelVesely/t-digest/README.md

 Note this can be sped up considerably by reducing the number of trials (parameter `LgT`).

+## Creating plots

-Then from `docs/python/adversarial_plots`, run `make install` and then `make notebook`.
+After generating results of the experiments as outlined above, from `docs/python/adversarial_plots`, run `make install` and then `make notebook`.
 Then run the entire [error_plots](docs/python/adversarial_plots/notebooks/error_plots.ipynb) notebook.
 This will both render the plots in the notebook, and save image files to `docs/python/adversarial_plots/images/`.

 Run also the [speed_comparison](docs/python/adversarial_plots/notebooks/speed_comparison.ipynb) notebook, which plots the data resulting from scenario 3. above.